Bangladeshi factory workers fear rollback of safety measures | DW | 11.06.2021

 The expiry of an important agreement concerning Bangladesh's garment industry is raising fresh safety questions

 The Bangladesh Accord received 214 signatures in 2018, 200 of them being brands.
-A threea month extension of the Accord has been agreed with 56 brands, including H&M, Zara owner Inditex, Adidas, Puma, Uniqlo, Otto Group, Bestseller, KIK and Tchibo.
+A three-month extension of the accord has been agreed upon with 56 brands, including H&M, Zara owner Inditex, Adidas, Puma, Uniqlo, Otto Group, Bestseller, KIK and Tchibo.

 Christina Hajagos-Clausen, director of Textile and Garment at IndustriALL union, says that a move towards a model whereby a "brands association” group, created by brands, would in effect act as arbiter for inspections, rather than the independent body currently in charge of keeping brands in line.